How To Let Go Of Using Addiction As An Excuse

 So, it’s only, I would say, in the last few months where I felt like I can accept or I’m going to accept those kinds of compliments and believe them.

-I’ve been posting on the Facebook page that, a lot of affirmations.
+I’ve been reviewing a lot of affirmations.
 Those were things that I turned to the last few months.

 I just had a baby, so I felt like I needed to feel good about myself to have a beautiful birth.
 I had a home birth, so I knew I wouldn’t have medication.